 In this paper, we investigated the existence of exchange asymmetries in two types of productive assets among poor rural men and women in Ethiopia with a field experiment that eliminates standard high transaction costs and information asymmetries that are so dominant in these environments.
-The study therefore reveals whether there are additional behavioral and preference-related constraints to the adoption of these technologies and whether loss aversion lends support to endowment effects theory as an explanation of exchange asymmetries after removal of physical barriers.
+The study therefore reveals whether there are additional behavioral and preferencerelated constraints to the adoption of these technologies and whether loss aversion lends support to endowment effects theory as an explanation of exchange asymmetries after removal of physical barriers.

 Substantial exchange asymmetries were found, especially for the more popular tool.
 Loss aversion was found to play a significant but small role in explaining observed exchange asymmetries.
 The experience of the respondents did not reduce the exchange asymmetries; rather the opposite was found as the men revealed greater exchange asymmetries than did the women; however, the men have more experience with trade and use of the productive assets under consideration in this study.
 We also found no difference between probabilistic ownership and certain ownership.
 A random allocation process was used to eliminate the danger of experimental enumerators imposing value judgments that could otherwise have influenced the respondents.
-Controlling for the preference ranking of commodities and cash did not eliminate the exchange asymmetries.
 Our study contributes to the limited research on exchange asymmetries in a development context by investigating the relevance of behavioral economics theories to the analysis of the behavior of poor people.

 The findings have relevance for rural development policies.
 Substantial exchange asymmetries exist after removing hard constraints and may point in the direction of commodity transfers as a method of enhancing technology adoption but only if the technology is in high demand.
-Perhaps surprisingly, our study revealed a high demand for agricultural tools, whereas fertilizer was less popular.
-The preference ranking showed that cash was in high demand and was as popular as receiving the tool, whereas fertilizer was substantially less popular even though the experiments were implemented close to the beginning of the rainy season.
+Perhaps surprisingly, our study revealed a high demand for agricultural tools, whereas fertilizer was less popular even in high agricultural potential areas in Southern Ethiopia.
+In many agricultural extension and credit programs fertilizer has had a central role as an input that often has been promoted and subsidized while farm tools seldom receive any focus in such programs.
+It may be worth investigating the potential productivity benefits from promoting use of better tools.
+The preference ranking showed that cash was in high demand and was as popular as receiving the tool and particularly among women, whereas fertilizer was substantially less popular even though the experiments were implemented close to the beginning of the rainy season.
 This contrasts with the study by Holden and Lunduka (2014) in Malawi, where a very high demand for small bags of fertilizer was revealed in experiments of a similar type.
 This illustrates that caution should be exercised when generalizing findings.
 Our study covered diverse agro-ecological conditions in Ethiopia and may therefore be of development relevance in other parts of the country.
-Our study revealed significant gender differences in exchange asymmetries and response elasticities, with the men revealing higher exchange asymmetries and more-non-linear price response elasticities.
-More studies are needed to assess the robustness of these gender-related findings.
+Our study revealed significant gender differences in exchange asymmetries and response elasticities, with the men revealing higher exchange asymmetries and more non-linear price response elasticities.
+More studies are needed to assess the external validity of these gender-related findings.